emnify/product-docs/docs/glossary.md

 SASE is a term coined by Gartner which combines software-defined networking ([SDN](#sdn)) and security and serves it as cloud-based Security-as-a-Service.

 ## SDN
-_Software–Defined Networking_
+_Software-Defined Networking_

-An approach that allows network administrators to programmatically initialize, control, change and manage network behavior dynamically via open interfaces.
+An approach that allows network administrators to programmatically initialize, control, change, and manage network behavior dynamically via open interfaces.

 ## Service profile
-A profile that defines the services and functionality of a device managed through the emnify platform.
+A profile that defines the services and capabilities of a device managed through the emnify platform.

 ## SIM
 _Subscriber Identification Module_

-A subscriber identification module (SIM) contains an integrated circuit ([IC](#ic)) that is often mounted on a plastic card.
+A subscriber identification module (SIM) contains an integrated circuit ([IC](#ic)) that's often mounted on a plastic card.
 Pluggable SIMs mounted on plastic cards are offered in various form factors.
 A SIM stores data used to identify a subscriber ([IMSI](#imsi)) along with other network information for connecting and authenticating with a [mobile network operator (MNO)](https://www.emnify.com/iot-glossary/mno).
 See also [eSIM - Embedded SIM](#esim).